Iowa CPA CPE Requirements Overview

-Within the three-year recertification period for CPAs in Iowa, 4 of the required 120 hours must be in Professional Ethics with a focus on professional conduct.
+Within the three-year recertification period for CPAs in Iowa, 4 of the required 120 hours must be in Professional Ethics with a further focus on professional conduct.
 Licensees must also take 8 hours in Accounting and Auditing if they supervise and/or sign compilation reports on financial statements.

 Credit Limitations and Calculation

-CPAs enrolled in college or university courses can claim up to 15 CPE hours per semester hour and 10 CPE hours per quarter hour successfully completed.
+CPAs enrolled in college or university courses can also claim up to 15 CPE hours per semester hour and 10 CPE hours per quarter hour successfully completed.